kkruecke/cplus-documentation/notes/variadic-templates.rst

 Variadic Class Template
 -----------------------

 A variadic class template can be instantiated with a varying number of template arguments.
-For example, a heterogenous data structure like a tuple can be defined recursively using variadic class templates:
+A good use case for such recursive data structures defined using variadic templates is a tuple struct that can hold a mixed set of varying types:

 .. code-block:: cpp